Birthstone information

 These pale yellowish-green to deep green gem quality olivine gemstones are something special but August babies don’t have to choose an ordinary peridot stone, what about one that has dark green needle-like ludwigite inclusions… Even more extraordinary are the ones from a meteorite that has fallen to Earth, some of which are remnants of the solar system’s birth – it has even been found in comet dust…

-Like diamonds, most peridot formed deep within the Earth’s mantle and were transported to the surface by volcanic activity – this really is a very special gemstone and a special birthstone too.
+Like diamonds, most peridot formed deep within the Earth’s mantle & were transported to the surface by volcanic activity – this really is a very special gemstone & a special birthstone too.

 September - Sapphire